PaulFidika/claude-vm/DESIGN.md

 ### Claude Code Containers:

-The maint point of these is to make it easier to run claude-code with the --dangerously-skip-permissions flag, so you do not need to manually approve stuff.
-Running claude code in a container, with its own copy of the code, means that claude cannot destroy the codebase (or your computer!) easily.
-A still-valid concern is prompt injection hacks caused by rogue websites that can exfiltrate your code or env-secrets.
+The main point of these is to make it easier to run claude-code with the --dangerously-skip-permissions flag, so you do not need to manually approve stuff.
+Running claude code in a devcontainer provides strong security isolation: Claude cannot destroy your host system, and critically, Claude cannot access sensitive credentials (GitHub keys, S3 credentials, cloud provider tokens) which are stored only at the VM level.
+Even if Claude is compromised via prompt injection, the blast radius is limited to the development sandbox.

 Containers:
 - RchGrav/claudebox: sounds the most promising